JustBerkhout/nectar-tutorials/ardc/non-technical/allocation-management/allocation-management.md

 negative
 : **Warning**
 Familiarize yourself with the expiry rules: the *Timeline*, *Action by Nectar* and the *Options for Users*.
 The last step of expiry -after a generous grace period- is that Nectar deletes the project's resources.
-Yes. *Deletes.*  [Expiry and Renewal](https://support.ehelp.edu.au/support/solutions/articles/6000171494-project-allocation-expiry-and-renewal) article here.
+Yes. *Deletes.* You can find our [Expiry and Renewal](https://support.ehelp.edu.au/support/solutions/articles/6000171494-project-allocation-expiry-and-renewal) article here.

 ## Share or delegate the *project-manager* role

 Duration: 4:00

-If you need to ensure that your project doesn't expire, you can also share the *project-manager* role with other users in your project.
+To help ensure that your project doesn't expire, you can also share the *project-manager* role with other users in your project.
 All users in the project that have the *project-manager* role will be notified of the stages of expiry by the Expiry Bot, and they have access to the `Amend/Extend allocation` button for the project via the My Requests page.

-To sha./re	re/delegate you need to take two steps:
+To share/delegate the *project-manager*-role you need to take two steps:

 1. If the user you would like to share the *project-manager* role with isn't in your project, then you need to add them as a Member to your project using the User Management feature.
 2. To assign the *project-manager* role to a Member of your project you need to contact Nectar support